2009/04/22: Dabancheng 97 km

 Leaving Turpan took us quickly from oasis back into desert, uphill and into the wind.
-As we rode up a valley that took us out of the Turpan Depression, we followed small river fringed here and there with welcome bits of green.
-The valley served to funnel the wind and direct straight against us, and we plodded on at 8-10kmh.
-I watched the odometer and allowed myself a swig of Pepsi every 5km.
+As we rode up a valley that took us out of the Turpan Depression, we followed a small river, fringed here and there with welcome bits of green.
+The valley served to funnel the wind and direct it straight against us, and we plodded on at 8-10 kmh.
+I watched the odometer and allowed myself a swig of Pepsi every 5 km.
 On days like this, caffeine is good.
 The wind was so strong as we emerged from the valley that we dismounted and pushed our bikes, rather than risk being knocked into the traffic by a gust.

-We dragged ourselves into Dabanchang for noodles, and were directed to a truckers’ binguan -guest house- for the night.
-The sheets were clean, but the loo down the hall was pretty bad, but we’re used to that.
+We dragged ourselves into Dabancheng for noodles, and were directed to a truckers’ binguan (guest house) for the night.
+The sheets were clean, but the loo down the hall was pretty bad.
+We’re used to that.
 There was a shower house across the street.
 We were given plastic bags in which to carry our towels and clean clothes, we paid the lady 6 yuan, and stood side by side under solid streams of lovely warm water.
 No shower heads; just a simple pipe.

 The last day to Urumqi was less than scenic.
 Chris took reality pictures of the industrial hinterland.
 Then there were camels.
 Not plastic or plaster ones this time; real ones.
 Lot’s of them.
 We stopped to watch them.